Invincible (comics): Plot

 Mark enlists the help of that universe's Robot to return home.
-The process takes six months but is ultimately successful and Mark returns home.
+The process takes six months but is ultimately successful, and Mark returns home.
 There, Eve reveals that Robot told everybody that he was dead.
-She then dumps him, not wanting to raise their child in an environment where they are not sure if he will survive his adventures.
-Heartbroken, Mark leaves the house and runs into Anissa.
-Anissa refused the order to mate with humans and instead set her eyes on Mark.
-Mark tries to fight her off, but is overpowered and Anissa rapes him.
+She breaks up with Mark, refusing to raise their child in an environment where they are not sure if he will survive his adventures.
+The heartbroken Mark leaves the house before being raped by Anissa when he refuses to have sex with her.
 Mark returns to Cecil to find out where Robot is.
-Robot arrives and kills Cecil and has Mark follow him to his house.
+Robot arrives and kills Cecil, and has Mark follow him to his house.
 Robot attacks Eve and severely injures her, forcing Mark to flee with Eve to a Viltrumite warship.
 While the duo are on the ship, Robot unleashes several drones that kill dozens of heroes and villains.
-Robot reveals the slaughter to Monster Girl, saying that he can't allow them to get in his way.
-She tries to attack Robot, but he sends her out into space, where Anissa rescues her.
-Eve gives birth to their daughter, who she and Mark name Terra.
-Eve and Mark reconcile and Mark goes to stop Robot.
-Robot sends out an envoy to the Viltrumites and explain his long-term plans to turn Earth into a utopia.
-Nolan, realizing that the plans do have merit and too many Viltrumites would die in the attempt to fight Robot and his drones, agrees to keeping the Vilturmites neutral in the conflict.
-Mark attacks Robot's stronghold, but Robot explains how Mark is both physically and morally outmatched.
-Mark leaves Robot to continue his utopian plans.
+Eve gives birth to a daughter, named Terra, and reconciles with Mark.
+Robot sends out an envoy to the Viltrumites and explains his long-term plans to turn Earth into a utopia.
+Nolan, realizing that the plans do have merit and too many Viltrumites would die in the attempt to fight Robot and his drones, agrees to keep the Viltrumites neutral in the conflict.